Mayankkumar21/News-App/README.md

 Get more info on installing redis and redis server here https://redis.io/docs/install/install-redis/

+###
+Project is set to run on a cloud redis DB

+Create your account at https://upstash.com/ for free cloud DB

+Enter the required fields in .env file and run the project

 ### Check if redis is installed correctly(for mac OS)